 Residence hall suites are furnished with smoke detectors and fire sprinklers in each room with fire extinguishers located in the corridors, shower curtains and rods, single-size beds and mattresses, wall shelves, wardrobes, study desks and chairs.
-The floors are carpeted.

 Village Apartments are furnished with a single-size bed and mattress, wardrobe with inset chest, study desk and chair, and smoke/fire detector in each bedroom.
 Apartment commons areas are equipped with stoves, refrigerators, microwave ovens, dining tables and chairs, sofas, shower curtains and rods, and fire extinguishers.
-The apartments are fully carpeted except for tile areas in the kitchen and bathroom.

 The Forest Villas offer full-size beds, living room chair, entertainment stand, end tables, dishwasher, fire sprinklers in each bedroom and common area, fire extinguisher in each apartment and corridor, and garbage disposal in addition to the amenities in the Village Apartments.